 Dr Cohen has co-edited a special issue of Sociology of Health and Illness on 'body work' (work which takes the bodies of others as its object), and an issue of The International Journal of Social Research Methodology on feminism and quantitative methods and an issue of American Behavioral Scientist on Everyday Self-Employment.
 These form part of ongoing collaborative projects.
 Dr Cohen is interested in and has written about statistical literacy.
 She has also written on gender and sport.

 Dr Cohen is a Convenor of the BSA Study Group on Work, Employment and Economic Life.
 She is a co-organiser of the 2018 Work, Employment and Society Conference in Belfast.
-She is on the editorial board of the European Journal of Cultural and Political Sociology and was on the editorial board of Work, Employment and Society (2010-2016) and editor of Radical Statistics (2012-2016)
+She is Associate Editor of Work in the Global Economy and on the editorial board of the European Journal of Cultural and Political Sociology.
+She was on the editorial board of Work, Employment and Society (2010-2016) and editor of Radical Statistics (2012-2016)

 In 2013 Dr Cohen was PI and founding Coordinator of City Q-Step Centre (https://www.city.ac.uk/arts-social-sciences/sociology/city-q-step-centre).
 In 2017 Eric Harrison took over from her as Coordinator.

-Dr Cohen is also active in the UCU, and is a member of the City UCU Executive Committee and was a member of the National Executive Committee (2018-18).
+Dr Cohen is Senior Elected Senator at City and Vice-President of City UCU.
+She was a member of UCU National Executive Committee (2016-18).

 - PhD Sociology, University of California Los Angeles, Los Angeles, United States, 1997 – 2005